nonrice/discord-auto-message/README.md

 # Discord Auto Message
-**Notice: Though the script still works perfectly to date, I am not adding new features.
+**Notice: The script works perfectly to date, and I will maintain it as needed.
+However, I am will not be implementing new features anymore.
 Please fork the repo if you would like to add changes yourself.**

 A crude script letting users repeatedly send a message in a Discord channel, complete with variable random sleep times to appear more humanly.